Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes

 \ \\ {\bf Kohei Ichikawa$^{\displaystyle 1, \displaystyle 2}$}\\ {\bf Asaki Kataoka$^{\displaystyle 1, \displaystyle 2}$} \\ {$^{\displaystyle 1}$Graduate School of Arts and Sciences, The University of Tokyo.}\\ {$^{\displaystyle 2}$ACES, Inc.}\\

 {\bf Keywords:} Probabilistic population codes, Neural Dynamics, Sampling-based inference

 \ \\

-Animals are known to make efficient probabilistic inferences based on uncertain and noisy information from the outside world.
-Although it is known that generic neural networks can perform near-optimal point estimation by probabilistic population codes which has been proposed as a neural basis for encoding of probability distribution, the mechanisms of sampling-based inference has not been clarified.
-In this study, we trained two types of artificial neural networks: feedforward neural networks (FFNNs) and recurrent neural networks (RNNs) to perform sampling based probabilistic inference.
-Then, we analyzed and compared the mechanisms of sampling in the RNN with those in the FFNN.
-As a result, it was found that sampling in RNN is performed by a mechanism that efficiently utilizes the properties of dynamical systems, unlike FFNN.
-In addition, It was also found that sampling in RNNs acts as an inductive bias, enabling more accurate estimation than in MAP estimation.
-These results will provide important implications for the discussion of the relationship between dynamical systems and information processing in neural networks.
+Animals make efficient probabilistic inferences based on uncertain and noisy information from the outside environment.
+It is known that probabilistic population codes, which have been proposed as a neural basis for encoding probability distributions, allow general neural networks (NNs) to perform near-optimal point estimation.
+However, the mechanism of sampling-based probabilistic inference has not been clarified.
+In this study, we trained two types of artificial NNs, feedforward NN (FFNN) and recurrent NN (RNN), to perform sampling-based probabilistic inference.
+Then, we analyzed and compared their mechanisms of sampling.
+As a result, it was found that sampling in RNN was performed by a mechanism that efficiently uses the properties of dynamical systems, unlike FFNN.
+In addition, it was found that sampling in RNNs acted as an inductive bias, enabling a more accurate estimation than in maximum {\it a posteriori} estimation.
+These results will provide important arguments for discussing the relationship between dynamical systems and information processing in NNs.